-The creators of original work are bestowed with rights of integrity and morality.
-The right of attribution or paternity implies that the creator can claim the sole authorship over his piece of work.
+The producers of original work are endowed with moral and ethical rights.
+The right of attribution, often known as paternity, means that the artist can claim sole authorship of his work.

-The right of integrity allows the owner to claim damages from the individuals.
-If anyone tries to mutilate, modify or distort the original piece of work, the copyright holder can claim the individual's damages.
+The right of integrity empowers the owner to sue the individuals for damages.
+If someone attempts to mutilate, change, or distort the original work, the copyright holder can sue for damages.

 The Copyright Act allows the owner to distribute his work in whatever form he likes.
 If he wishes, he can also transfer certain rights to another person to use the copyright.

-The law under certain conditions allows the use of a registered work without the owner's permission for research, study, criticism, review, and news reporting, as well as the use of works in libraries and schools and the legislatures.
-To protect users' interests, some exemptions have been prescribed in respect of specific uses of works enjoying copyright.
-Some of the exemptions are the uses of the work,
+Under some circumstances, the legislation permits the use of a registered work for research, study, critique, review, and news reporting without the owner's permission, as well as the use of works in libraries, schools, and legislatures.
+Some exclusions have been prescribed in respect of specific uses of copyrighted works to protect users' interests.
+The usage of the work is one of the exemptions.

 |What’s protected||Any word, phrase, symbol or design that recognizes and differentiates the source of one party's goods from those of another.||Inventions, such as procedure, manufacturer, composition, machines of matter as well as improvements to these.||Books, articles, music, photography, sculptures, dances, sound recordings, motion films and other original works of authorship.|